- Assessment Center

 - an official picture I.D., and

-Original cards are $15 each and renewal stickers are only $5 per trimester/session.
+Original cards are free, replacement is $15.00.
 Ask how you can obtain an I.D. when you register for classes.

 Job Center for Students